Skip to main content

 The Bottom Line

-Your life and leadership are shaped in the small, ordinary choices of how you treat people.
-Will you default to harshness, to cold calculation, to unforgiveness that shrinks your soul?
-Or will you embrace the pattern that has the power to set people free, including you?
+Your life and your leadership are shaped by the small choices you make every day, in how you treat the people around you.
+Will you default to harshness, to cold logic, to unforgiveness that shrinks your soul?
+Or will you embrace kindness, compassion, and forgiveness?

 Father,